Crane-Mocker/Write-up-CTF/CTFlearn/CTFlearn.md

 We can find `comment: mmtaSHhAsK9pLMepyFDl37UTXQT0CMltZk7+4Kaa1svo5vqb6JuczUqQGFJYiycY` It's valid for base64, although the result is not ascii.
 `echo mmtaSHhAsK9pLMepyFDl37UTXQT0CMltZk7+4Kaa1svo5vqb6JuczUqQGFJYiycY | base64 -d  >> key`

+#### Exclusive Santa

+There are 1.png and 2.png in the rar.
+Use binwalk and there are some other things in the 2 pics.
+`binwalk --extract --dd=".*" x.png` to extract them.

+For 1.png, there are a png `0` and a ms color profile `36`and some others.
+For 2.png, there are 2 png pics, `0` and `CCB6`

+Look at `36` and `CCB6`, they look alike.
+Use stegsolve `analyse>image combiner` and you can see the reflection of the flag.

 ### Zips or other files